 The Journey So Far

 The Policy in Action Program was launched from Delhi in 2016.
 Delhi’s success and the overwhelming support of our fellows encouraged us to expand the program to Bengaluru, Mumbai, Hyderabad and Chennai.
 Since November 2020, we have also been running editions online.
 Each edition attracts participants from a wide range of backgrounds and academic disciplines.
-Today, a key highlight of the program is the diversity of its cohort.
+In fact, a key highlight of the program today is the diversity of its cohort.

 Another highlight is the opportunity to work on some of the most pressing policy problems in the country.
 In the time since its launch, Policy in Action fellows have supported the work of MPs from across different regions in India, representing a spectrum of political parties in both the Lok Sabha and the Rajya Sabha, as well as many central and state government ministries and institutions such as NITI Aayog.
 Our fellows have had the chance to work on a diverse range of issues such as electoral laws, labour reforms, encryption policy, urban homelessness, HDI and malnutrition, to name a few.